andreasmhallberg/andreasmhallberg.github.io/_posts/2019-02-16-managing-citations-in-latex.md

 ---

 This is a quick introduction on how to use citations in LaTeX with the [`biblatex`](https://www.ctan.org/pkg/biblatex) package.
-It is intended for people who are new LaTeX and to provide the bare minimum to get you up and running with automatically generated citations and bibliography.
-I assume that you have some basic understanding of LaTeX, the commandline interface, and have a [standard distribution of LaTeX](https://www.latex-project.org/get/) installed.
+It is intended for people who are new to LaTeX and to provide the bare minimum to get you up and running with automatically generated citations and bibliography.
+I assume that you have some basic understanding of LaTeX, the command line interface, and have a [standard distribution of LaTeX](https://www.latex-project.org/get/) installed.

 ## Gathering your references

 In LaTeX, references are stored in a file with the `.bib` extension.
 Let's call ours `refs.bib`.
-Each entry in the file starts with `@` followed by the reference type; `article`, `book`, `incollection` (i.e. book chapter), etc. Then within curly braces are the data for the reference.
+Each entry in the file starts with `@` followed by the reference type; `article`, `book`, `incollection` (i.e. book chapter), etc. Thereafter, within curly braces, are the data for the reference.
 The first piece of data is a unique citation key for the reference.
 This key is used whenever you want to cite this reference in your text.
 It is useful to have a consistent and predictable form for citation keys.
 I use

 ```
 〈first author〉_〈first noun in title〉_〈year〉